-An existing Trustee and the Chief Executive will shortlist the applicants, based on the Person Specification.
+Two existing Trustees and the Chief Executive will shortlist the applicants, based on the Person Specification.
+Checks will be carried out on shortlisted applicants to ascertain whether the person is barred from becoming a Director.
 The Board of Trustees will be invited to comment on the recommended shortlist.

-Shortlisted applicants will be invited to an interview with a Trustee, the Chief Executive and the Head of Finance and IT.
+Shortlisted applicants will be invited to an interview with two Trustees, the Chief Executive and a senior manager.

 Candidates who are successful at interview will be invited to attend a relevant event or location, such as a visit to our airbase, to meet more of our team.

-If there are no concerns and we consider you that you will be a good fit for our team and that you will be able to contribute to our work, you will be invited to the next Board meeting.
-This is an opportunity for you to meet the full Board of Trustees and to demonstrate how you contribute to a meeting.
+If there are no concerns and we consider you that you will be a good fit for our Board and be able to contribute to our work, you will be invited to the next Board meeting.
+This is an opportunity for you to meet the full Board of Trustees and to demonstrate how you contribute to a Board meeting.